Menu

 11. What happens if I am injured during camp?

-• We do have a registered nurse on site.
+• We do have trained medical staff on site.
 We can store medications that need to be refrigerated.
 You are responsible to bring and take your medicines.
 We cannot administer prescription medications without a prescription.
 However, if more assistance is needed, there is an urgent care facility and a hospital nearby.
 It is important to complete the emergency contact page on your application.
 Participants are responsible for any cost incurred for hospitalization and urgent care visits.

 12. What do I do if I cannot eat the food provided?